 External Applicants: All external applicants must apply online at www.stjohns.edu.
 Available positions can be found by clicking the [email protected] link at the bottom of the landing page.
 All external applicants will be required to complete an employment application as part of the online submission process.
 Should the hiring manager interview an external candidate who has not applied through the St. John’s website, the candidate should be instructed to do so.

 Internal employees: Employees should apply through the Internal Career Portal.
-Access to the portal can be found through UIS or MySJU (see Job Posting policy #105).
+Access to the portal can be found on UIS by logging into SignOn.stjohns.edu (for information see Job Posting policy #105).

 Referrals: All employee referrals must apply online at stjohns.edu.
 When applying, they should indicate the employee’s name as the source of how they heard about the position.

 Both internal and external submissions, including any attached documents such as a resume and cover letter, will be maintained in the University applicant tracking system (OpenHire).
 The Recruitment Department will assist with screening and interviewing applicants.

 Offer letters should be provided for all positions and are drafted in the Office of Human Resources.
 In general, the hiring managers are responsible for extending the offer of employment; however, they are strongly encouraged to collaborate with Human Resources prior to extending the verbal offer.
 All offers of employment are contingent on satisfactory background and reference checks.